Four juveniles arrested after burglary spree of unlocked vehicles in Box Elder

 The stolen items recovered during the search have been cataloged as evidence while officers continue their investigation.

-"As we worked through the case some of it may be returned to the owners," Campbell said of the recovered items.
+"As we work through the case some of it may be returned to the owners," Campbell said of the recovered items.

 Once the Box Elder Police Department has completed its investigation, the case will be handed over to the Meade County State's Attorney's Office for prosecution.